Careers

 • New Years Eve

 Employees accrue sick leave at a rate of 4 hours per pay period, totaling 104 hours per year.
-New employees are also front loaded 40 hours of emergency sick leave upon hire.

 After three years of service, employees receive a time and tenure benefit equivalent to 3% of their base salary.